MSQC/throttle/README.md

 ```

 ## Storage
-Included is a `Memcached` example however it is very easy to use some other storage system
-just implement the _StorageInterface_ and inject that object into the `Throttle` constructor.
+Included are `Array`, `Memcached`, `Redis`, `Predis` and `doctrine/cache` storage implementations, however it is very easy to use some other storage system just implement the _StorageInterface_ and inject that object into the `Throttle` constructor.

 ####_Caution_####
-Whatever storage system u decide to use,
-don not store the failed request data into your database,
-this could lead to a DDOS attack and take your database down.
+Whatever storage system you decide to use, do not store the failed request data into your database, this could lead to a DDOS attack and take your database down.

 ## Options
 You can override the default options by instantiating a `Throttle` class and pass in an _array_ as the third argument.